-The long-range plan should simply extend the typical profit and loss (P&L) and balance sheet through the number of years covered by the plan.
+The long-range plan should simply extend the typical income statement and balance sheet through the number of years covered by the plan.
 Exhibits 4.7 through 4.9 provide examples of those statements.

 Some companies include a statement of financial highlights with their standard financial statements.
 The highlights usually include estimates of projected backlogs, sales, earnings, a few key expenses, and the return on assets or equity.
-Exhibit 4.10 shows an example of a financial highlights statement.
-Finally, the projected earnings per share and the projected net earnings are the items of most concern to investors.
-As such, they are commonly graphed to draw the attention of investors to them.
-Exhibits 4.11 and 4.12 provide examples of graphed earnings per share and projected net earnings.
+Exhibit 4.10 shows an example of a financial highlights